 Question Type

 The Question Type section is where you select the type of question you’re going to ask.
-The four question types are:
+The thirteen question types are:

-Upload Image and Write Text: An Upload Image and Write Text question allows the user to upload an image along with text as their answer.
+• Upload Image and Write Text: An Upload Image and Write Text question allows the user to upload an image along with the text as their answer.

 Click on the drop-down menu to select the type of question you’d like to create: